edwinb/ConcIO/README.md

 # ConcIO

-Concurency through channels, and threads for idris.
+Process calculus (channels, and threads) for idris.

-[CSP](http://en.wikipedia.org/wiki/Communicating_sequential_processes) implemented through uniqueness types.